iluvjava/Maths/Notebook 2.0/AMATH 515 (Optimization Fundamentals)/Strong Wolfe Condition.md

 > \end{aligned}
 > $$

-**Explaination:**
+**Explanation:**

-After probing for a accepted shortest length by **algorithm 2** is invoked to shorten the stepsize given by **algorithm 1**. **Algorithm 2** runs a subroutine to search for minimum then check for wolfe conditions.
+After probing for a accepted shortest length by **algorithm 2** is invoked to shorten the step size given by **algorithm 1**. **Algorithm 2** runs a subroutine to search for minimum then check for Wolfe conditions.
 If we over stepped, then we shrinks, if we overstep so much it increases the objective, then we swap the search direction.

 `[1]`: Wolfe first conditions is not satisfied, or the objective is increasing, then we shorten the search range.

-`[2]`: The first wolfe and second wolfe conditions are not satisfied and along the direction going from $\alpha_l \rightarrow \alpha_h$, we made the objective increases.
+`[2]`: The first Wolfe and second Wolfe conditions are not satisfied and along the direction going from $\alpha_l \rightarrow \alpha_h$, we made the objective increases.
 Then:
   * Swaps the search direction and shrink the interval to be $(\alpha_l, \alpha_j)$
-  * This is done by a trick to change the upper and lowerbound.
+  * This is done by a trick to change the upper and lower bound.

 **Note**, it doesn't matter whether $\alpha_h$ is less than $\alpha_l$.